 Regulation of Big Supplement

-Big Supplement, on the other hand, gets to make it’s claims without much scientific evidence, certainly there is almost no requirement for randomized double-blind clinical trials to support its specious claims.
-The FDA does regulate the manufacturing and purity of these supplements, but otherwise Big Supplement can make whatever claim it wants about its products and generate tons of profits.
+Big Supplement, on the other hand, gets to make its claims without much scientific evidence, certainly, there is almost no requirement for randomized double-blind clinical trials to support its specious claims.
+The FDA does regulate the manufacturing and purity of these supplements, but otherwise, Big Supplement can make whatever claim it wants about its products and generate tons of profits.

 This arose as a result of the Dietary Supplement Health and Education Act of 1994 (DSHEA) which allows supplement manufacturers to sell dietary supplements, that were marketed in the United States before 1994, without any FDA review of the effectiveness of these supplements.
 Often, the supplement manufacturer will make some bold claim, like “take vitamin XYZ, and you’ll lose weight” – however, in tiny print somewhere, Big Supplement will say “these claims have not been evaluated by the FDA.”
 No kidding.
 At least that caveat was accurate.